-Weekly Reading
+Weekly Readings

 Reading material for each week is listed under the "Readings" section available online in Canvas.
-Essential readings will be the focus of the week's lectures - further readings are to help with your essay and exam.
-There is a biblical text allocated for each week (all essential), as well as one or two scholarly readings.
+Essential readings will be the focus of the week's lectures - I've reminded you what these are on each week's page.
+Further readings are to help with your essay and exam revision.
+There is a biblical text allocated for each week (all essential).
 Most weeks also include some videos for you to watch.

-6. Extensions
+6. Extensions and lateness policy